 A change in employment status usually means there will be a change in your benefits eligibility.
-This usually includes changing from full-time to part-time, part-time to full-time, resuming or returning from an unpaid leave of absence, being laid-off, retire or terminate employment.
+This usually includes changing from full-time to part-time, part-time to full-time, resuming or returning from an unpaid leave of absence, being laid-off, retirement or terminating employment.
 You will have a 30 day window after your employment change to make changes to your benefits (depending on the type of change).

 Newly Eligible for Coverage